Intro to Functional Analysis: Banach & Hilbert Spaces

 For all \(x, y\) in an inner product space, \( |\langle x, y \rangle| \leq \|x\| \|y\| \).

 But how do we know if a given Banach space is actually a Hilbert space?
 It turns out that a norm is induced by an inner product if and only if it satisfies the Parallelogram Law.
 This profound connection between algebra and geometry was proven by Pascual Jordan and John von Neumann.
-Among the \(L^p\) spaces, only \(L^2\) satisfies this law, making \(L^2\) the unique and profoundly important Hilbert space of functions.
+Among the \(L^p\) spaces, only \(L^2\) satisfies this law, making it the unique Hilbert space in the \(L^p\) family.

 Theorem: Jordan-von Neumann Characterization